pocketrice/tonic/README.md

 Short-wave radio support akin to radio.garden and WebSDR!

-Audio visualizers galore, support for bias lighting, radios (filter for mood, genre, etc.), so many audio FX... plus use Flask for an audio stream anywhere you want!
+Audio visualizers galore, support for bias lighting, radios (filter for mood, genre, etc.), so many audio FX... plus use Funnel for an audio stream anywhere you want!

 And a complementary "mute sanity check" to boot!